Four Must-Visit Places for Duck Dynasty Fans

 - Landry Vineyard was featured in the Sauvignon Beard episode.
 Stop by the family-owned vineyard for a tour and meet Jeff and Libby Landry.
 Tours and tastings are available on Saturdays.
 You'll definitely want to taste the Redneck Red and Blueberry Merlot.
 Check out their website for family-friendly special events like live music, tractor tours of the vineyard and

 - And of course, a trip to West Monroe is not complete without a visit to the Duck Commander Warehouse.
 Visitors can take photos under the famous Duck Commander/Buck Commander sign, take a look at the World’s Largest Duck Call or shop in the new retail space.
 Those lucky enough to visit at just the right time might even experience a beard sighting.

 The Duck Commander Hometown Tour is available in two formats, a mobile website and a printed map.
-You can visit the website to access photos, location details and a map.
+You can visit the website to access photos and location details.
 To receive a copy of the printed map, contact the Monroe-West Monroe Convention and Visitors Bureau.